-- Must have passed 12 college hours of 100 level courses or above with a grade of "C-" or higher - Have a college cumulative GPA of 2.0 or higher
+- Official high school transcript, GED or HiSET certificate - Must have passed 12 college hours of 100 level courses or above with a grade of "C-" or higher - Have a college cumulative GPA of 2.0 or higher NOTE: Possible exceptions apply.
+Please see Admissions Steps for details.